-After the experience of being confined to a different set of restrictions, this World Freedom Day Ketaki Desai shares an experience that changed her perspective of gender.
+After the experience of being confined to a different set of restrictions, this World Freedom Day Ketaki Desai shares an experience that changed her perspective of gender and helped her break free.

 The concept of associating with a specific gender is not new to anyone.
 From the time we are born, whether it is our name or our upbringing, to the time we get older, whether it is the duties expected of us, or the sudden onset of our menstrual cycle, we are reminded time and again of our gender.
 It is in the books we read, the movies we watch, the campaign ads we see, the news we follow, it is the way of life and it surrounds us all the time.